What Is Containership In C++ - C++ Programming Tutorial

 What Is Containership In C++

-When using the C++ containership syntax, a class is made up of a different class as one among its member variables.
-To accomplish this, an objeccpp tutorialer is initialized in the constructor after being declared as an internal variable of the class.
-Here's an illustration:
+When employing the C++ containership syntax, a class includes another class as one of its member variables.
+This is achieved by initializing an object within the constructor, following its declaration as an internal variable of the class.
+Below is a visual representation:

 Example